Steven-Liao24/Steven-Liao24.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 image: mountains.jpg
 ---

-This is Steven, having my master program of software development.
+This is Steven Liao, currently pursuing a master's degree in software development.
+I have a background in veterinary medicine and have previously worked as a casino dealer at SkyCity in Auckland.

 ## Getting Started